ValeriyAndreevichPushkarev/BAC/README.md

 That will work better than traditional aproaches because we have context synonyms and other "syntaxis shugar" inside our Q&A net.

+And we can also add changing of objects (counts and types).
+That is the function too ).